SMTG-Bham/sumo/docs/source/sumo-dosplot.rst

    :height: 400px
    :align: center

-Additional gaussian broading can be applied using the ``--gaussian`` option.
+Additional gaussian broadening can be applied using the ``--gaussian`` option.
 The setting expects a floating point number as the argument and controls the standard deviation of the broadening applied.